ulfschneider/ulfschneider.github.io/_posts/blog/2012-07-10-five-dysfunctions.md

 References
 ---
-[Lencioni 2002] Patrick Lencioni, „The Five Dysfunctions of a Team“, Jossey-Bass 2002
+[Lencioni 2002] Patrick Lencioni, "The Five Dysfunctions of a Team", Jossey-Bass 2002

-[Lencioni 2005] Patrick Lencioni, „Overcoming the Five Dysfunctions of a Team: A Field Guide for Leaders, Managers, and Facilitators“, Jossey-Bass 2005
+[Lencioni 2005] Patrick Lencioni, "Overcoming the Five Dysfunctions of a Team: A Field Guide for Leaders, Managers, and Facilitators", Jossey-Bass 2005